-‘Bikram: Yogi, Guru, Predator’: Inside Netflix’s Bikram Yoga documentary
+‘Bikram: Yogi, Guru, Predator’: Inside Netflix’s Bikram Choudhury doc

 No new information

-Bikram: Yogi, Guru, Predator, which premiered at the Toronto Film Festival, comes to Netflix on November 20th and brings no new information to the table.
-However, it does showcase what we do know of Choudhury’s crimes, so it’s a good place to start with the subject.
+Bikram: Yogi, Guru, Predator, which premiered at the Toronto Film Festival, is now streaming on Netflix.
+It brings no new information to the table, but it shows what we do know of Choudhury’s crimes, so it’s a good place to start with the subject.